History Council of Western Australia: Structure

 The organisational structure consists of the committee, which acts as the governing body of the organisation, and paid members who are either individual subscribers or part of a corporate subscription.
 The councillors within the committee are elected for one year by the members at the annual general meeting in June.

 Committee

 The committee is composed of the executive members and council members.
 Within the executive membership the roles have included the president, vice president, secretary, treasurer, and the membership secretary.
 As of 2017 the membership secretary position has been removed due funding issues.
-The number of committee members has fluctuated between 4 and 13 since the Council's formation, and as of 2025 is 18.
-Two are Indigenous representatives.
+The number of committee members has fluctuated between 4 and 18 since the council's formation, and as of 2025 is 16.

 Membership

 Members not part of the committee pay a yearly fee.
 Membership is open to individuals and corporate organisations.
 The number of members has seen a recent decline, listed as having 54 in the 2018 to 2019 period compared with 77 in the 2017 to 2018 period, and 72 in the 2016 to 2017 period.

 Some of the corporate member organisations have included: